Dr Chima Nwaogu

 Chima studied for an undergraduate degree in Zoology and a Master’s degree in Conservation Biology at the University of Jos (Nigeria) before taking up a jointly funded and supervised PhD position at the Universities of Groningen (Netherlands) and the University of St. Andrews (UK) where he studied how variation in environmental condition and diet affect innate immune function and other life history traits in birds.

 Chima got involved with birds while visiting the A.P.
 Leventis Ornithological Research Institute (APLORI) as an undergraduate student in Nigeria.
 He has been involved with ornithology and conservation of African birds and is a research associate at the APLORI, where amongst other tasks he helps with monitoring of a Rosy Bee-eater breeding colony on the river Niger, Nigeria.
-He was most recently a DST-NRF Centre of Excellence Postdoctoral Research Fellow at the Fitzpatrick Institute of African Ornithology where he studied how urbanisation, weather patterns and plumage colour polymorphism associate with differences in breeding performance and physiological responses in Black Sparrowhawks Accipiter melanoleucus.
+He was a DST-NRF Centre of Excellence Postdoctoral Research Fellow at the Fitzpatrick Institute of African Ornithology where he studied how urbanisation, weather patterns and plumage colour polymorphism associate with differences in breeding performance and physiological responses in Black Sparrowhawks Accipiter melanoleucus.

 Current students: